 The company’s plant design guarantees the lowest footprint per MW of installed power generation capacity not only in geothermal, but also for other types of renewable energy power generation technologies.

 The company’s Board of Directors is responsible for GEG’s sustainability policy and the Executive Director is responsible for its implementation.

-GEG consider the following to be the key social factors material to the company’s operations
+Key social sustainability factors material to the company’s operations:

-GEG power is committed to governance oversight with a majority independence of board members and operationalize compliance personnel, stakeholder communication and business ethics.
+GEG is committed to governance oversight, as well, with a majority independence of board members and the optimizing of compliance personnel, stakeholder communication, and business ethics.

-GEG consider the following to be other key governmental factors material to the company’s operations:
+Key governmental factors material to the company’s socially-sustainable operations: